CONSTRUCTION NOTICE

 A combination of traditional methods and space-age materials that spans nearly 100 feet.
 Monument deems to embrace the space it occupies, entrancing the viewer with its vivid linear suggestions of sequence and ascent.
 The use of “dichroic” glass, which shifts hues when viewed at different angles, adds a kinetic quality to the work.

-Everything I have learned regarding the functional, aesthetic, structural, and political challenges one must consider when creating successful public artwork has come together in this project.
-It is my hope that Monument will stand as a shining, lasting example of the important role that appropriately conceived public art can play in enhancing the spirit and creative outlook within the community.
+"Everything I have learned regarding the functional, aesthetic, structural, and political challenges one must consider when creating successful public artwork has come together in this project.
+It is my hope that Monument will stand as a shining, lasting example of the important role that appropriately conceived public art can play in enhancing the spirit and creative outlook within the community."

-Image of Bus Transfer By the Dixie WigBus Transfer By the Dixie Wig
+Photo of Bus TransferBus Transfer By the Dixie Wig

 By Ruth Manning